When you travel it takes half a day to do what you do at home in thirty minutes.

 This electronics shop is on Sarandi Street before Constitution Plaza.
 It doesn’t have huge window displays and you have to be buzzed in through the front doors by a guy working the counter.
 Inside, I show him my dead battery and he finds a replacement.
 He has the screen protector too.

 Buzzed out of the store, I take a moment to get its location into my memory.

 When in Uruguay, you do it the way Uruguayans do.

-This store has a humble exterior but inside they have what I need, when I need it.
+This store has a humble exterior but inside they had what I needed, when I needed it.

-Finding stuff I need in a new place is gratifying but it is the stuff I need that I can’t buy anywhere that causes me the most heartbreak.
+Finding stuff I need in a new place is gratifying, but it is the stuff I need that I can’t buy that causes me the most heartbreak.